 The James A. Garfield National Historic Site is the restored home of our 20th President.
 The home, visitor center and grounds are owned and operated by the National Park Service.
 To learn more about Mentor’s most celebrated resident, visit the National Park Service.

 Best Places for Birdwatching — are right here in Lake County!

-Headlands Beach State Park — Ohio’s longest public swimming beach.
+Headlands Beach State Park — longest public swimming beach in Ohio

-Holden Arboretum — at 3,600 acres, it’s one of the largest in the U.S. (located in neighboring Kirtland).
+Holden Arboretum — located in neighboring Kirtland, it’s one of the largest arboretums in the U.S.

-Mentor Fire Museum — a 1942 fire house featuring equipment from bygone days.
+Mentor Fire Museum — a 1942 fire house showcasing equipment from bygone days

 Mentor Marsh — 673 acres on the Lake Erie Birding Trail